The Emptiness Machine: Music video

 The music video introduces the band's new vocalist Emily Armstrong in a bar, where she buys a drink as she looks at her phone.

 The music video for "The Emptiness Machine" was directed by the band's turntablist Joe Hahn and was filmed in Los Angeles, California in late July 2024.
 It was published on YouTube and released on September 5, 2024.

-The video features glitchy visuals and the band members working dayjobs who randomly get teleported to numerous locations.
+The video features glitchy visuals as the band members, who are shown living mundane lives and working dead-end jobs, are randomly teleported to numerous locations.
 Mike Shinoda is also seen painting a picture featured on the single CD cover.
 Similar to the music video for "New Divide", data moshing was used to transition to the final scene, which features the whole band performing on a platform.
 Motion capture is used for the particle effects during the music video's finale.